eldipa/doc-tests/docs/contrib/how-to-hook-to-events-with-concerns.md

-# How to Hook to Events with Concerns
+# How to Hook to Events

 There are three different ways in which ``byexample`` can be extended: